grz0zrg/fas/README.md

 Some non-critical real-time change command relative to synthesis / effects parameters (like spectral window size) will trigger a short pause due to allocation being performed in the network thread while the audio thread is paused.

 There is a stream watcher thread which just check the audio callback state and inform whenever it is dropped. (due to xrun etc.)

+Parameters are generally bounded for filters to ensure stability. (altough there may be some unstable cases left)

 Additive synthesis is wavetable-based, a [magic circle](https://github.com/ccrma/chugins/blob/master/MagicSine/MagicSine.cpp) based sine generator is also available when `MAGIC_SINE` is enabled, this may be faster on some platforms.